By The Peninsula Foodist

 Acterra's Robbie Brown weighed in in a prepared statement: “Bringing people together around the table, especially over the holidays, opens up new conversations about how we fuel our bodies each day, and how small incremental changes add up to a much greater impact.
 We hope our virtual cooking event will show people how fun and creative plant-based cooking can be, with the benefits of better health and a cleaner environment.”

 So I want to know, can you get that distinctive caramelizing wok hei effect on an induction cooktop?
 As some local energy code changes took effect a year ago requiring use of all electric in new builds, is investing in an induction cooktop feasible and desirable for restaurateurs and home cooks, particularly those that have a tradition of using fuels like gas or wood?
 It's a dream to have the opportunity to discuss these questions with Yan as a chef, culinary consultant, food scientist and TV personality.

 In a more than 40-year career, Yan has connected with audiences across the world.
-With thousands of cooking show episodes, dozens of cookbooks, a list of honors (including James Beard awards and an Emmy Award) and influential restaurants, he's played a pivotal role in shaping the contemporary culinary landscape.
+With thousands of cooking show episodes, dozens of cookbooks, a list of awards (including James Beard awards, an Emmy Award and more) and influential restaurants, he's played a pivotal role in shaping the contemporary culinary landscape.